Federal Communications Commission: Amateur radio

+The transition occurred in several stages over the preceding decades:

+1991: The FCC first introduced a "no-code" Technician Class license, though code proficiency was still required to access frequencies below 30 MHz.

+2000: The requirement for higher-level licenses (General and Amateur Extra) was standardized and reduced to a single speed of 5 words per minute (WPM).

+2003: The International Telecommunication Union (ITU) modified international regulations, leaving it to individual countries to decide if Morse code should remain a requirement.

+December 15, 2006: The FCC released the official Report and Order announcing the total elimination of the Morse code exam.

+February 23, 2007: The new rules became effective, allowing applicants to earn any class of license by passing only the written theory examinations.)

 Broadcasting tower database

 An FCC database provides information about the height and year built of broadcasting towers in the US.
-It does not contain information about the structural types of towers or about the height of towers used by Federal agencies, such as most NDBs, LORAN-C transmission towers or VLF transmission facilities of the US Navy, or about most towers not used for transmission like the BREN Tower.
+It does not contain information about the structural types of towers or about the height of towers used by Federal agencies, such as time signal transmitters like WWVB, most NDBs, LORAN-C transmission towers or VLF transmission facilities of the US Navy, or about most towers not used for transmission like the BREN Tower.
 These are instead tracked by the Federal Aviation Administration as obstructions to air navigation.